'Shadow and Bone' Season 3: Netflix Renewal Status & What We Know So Far

 |2

-Sadly, this is not a massive debut for Shadow and Bone season 2 and doesn’t look to be growing either.
-As it stands, unless Netflix has lowered expectations for the series, it’s hard to see a renewal at this point in time.
+Sadly, without a massive debut for Shadow and Bone season 2 and no growth in week 2, we changed our prediction to likely cancelation.
+Week 3 almost certainly sealed the deal with a dramatic 51% in viewing hours.

-We also don’t have any direct 1-to-1 comparisons with season 1 either, as that was released before we started receiving hourly data.
+We also don’t have any direct 1-to-1 comparisons with season 1 to compare with sadly, as that was released before we started receiving hourly data.
 Back then, we only learned that 55 million people watched season 1 in the first 28 days.

 One positive note is that season 1 saw a big bump in viewership in week 1, meaning people are either introduced to the show for the first time or rewatching (after all, a two-year wait is a long time).
 Season 1 scored 24.07M hours in week 1 of S2 being released.

-To illustrate this, we’ve compared the show’s second season purely to other genre shows in their first week; we can see Shadow and Bone is set between two groups of shows thus far, meaning, in our opinion, it’s currently skirting the line.
+To illustrate the opening week, we’ve compared the show’s second season purely to other genre shows in their first week; we can see Shadow and Bone is set between two groups of shows thus far, meaning, in our opinion, it’s currently skirting the line.

 |Title